woodruffw/yossarian-bot/README.md

 ## License

-`yossarian-bot` is licensed under the MIT License.
+`yossarian-bot` is licensed under a restricted modification of the MIT license.

 For the exact terms, see the [license](LICENSE) file.